ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 </dl>
 </br>

-To use this command to prepare your automation scripts for the release of version 1.0 of the {{site.data.keyword.containerlong_notm}} plug-in:
+To use this command to prepare your automation scripts for the release of version 1.0 of the Red Hat OpenShift on IBM Cloud plug-in:
 1. Run the command on a test script without the `--in-place` flag.
   ```
   ibmcloud oc script update ./mytestscript.sh